teofum/slang/README.md

 is not accidentally overwritten elsewhere, and that using the macro doesn't unintentionally overwrite unrelated variables.

-### Scoped labels
+### Automatic labels

 Similarly, if a macro containing a label is used more than once in a program, a way to differentiate each one is needed to prevent conflicting labels.

-For this purpose, _scoped labels_ can be used within macro definitions by prefixing a label name with `%` in both its definition and use:
+For this purpose, _automatic labels_ can be used within macro definitions by prefixing a label name with `%` in both its definition and use:

 ```
 # Assign zero to a variable
 @def {v} <- 0
-[%L]    v <- v - 1
+[%A1]   v <- v - 1
-        if v != 0 goto %L
+        if v != 0 goto %A1
 @end
 ```

-Scoped labels will be prefixed with a unique identifier upon expansion.
+Automatic labels will be replaced with available labels on expansion, analogous to automatic variables.

 ### Nested macros